gastondana627/spoke_genelab/README.md

 conda activate spoke-genelab
 ```

-3. Open and run the Jupyter Notebook import_to_desktop.ipynb to import the data into the versioned `spoke-genlab-v#.#.#` database.
+3. Open and run the Jupyter Notebook import_to_desktop.ipynb to import the data into the versioned `spoke-genelab-v#.#.#` database.

 [import_to_desktop.ipynb](notebooks/import_to_desktop.ipynb)

 4. When the import is completed, click the `Refresh` button.
-The newly created database `spoke-genlab-v#.#.#` will be listed.
+The newly created database `spoke-genelab-v#.#.#` will be listed.

 ![](docs/db_imported.png)